Most people think that Christianity is two-sided: God does His part, and we do our part. Or vice versa.

 Simply, to believe it, and receive and enjoy all that Jesus has accomplished for us.

 It isn’t as hard or far-fetched as you might think it is.
-Just as a farmer sows seeds and then simply waits expectantly for the harvest to come after a time for him to enjoy, so it is with the gospel of Christ.
+Just as a farmer sows seeds and then simply waits expectantly to enjoy the harvest after a time, so it is with the gospel of Christ.

 Simply allow the seed of this Good News of Jesus Christ – the preaching of Jesus and what He has done for you through the cross – to be sown in your heart, and you can surely expect a harvest to grow in your life for your enjoyment.
 The more of this seed you sow through hearing, the more you can expect to reap.